tee-code/CityOfDavidAcademy/readme.md

 It is a mini school management system for City of David Academy Primary School.
 It also includes Payroll and Expenses Management System

+## Information needed
+database name - cityofdavidacademy or change it to what you like in the .env file. php version - 7.2 user registration - visit /register and register a new admin.